ini-bdds/bdqc/README.rst

 the `Unix philosophy`_ of "Do one thing and do it well" suggests that a plugin *should* return few statistics (or even only one).
-This promotes reuse, extensibility, and unit-testability of plugins, and is the motivation behind the plugin architecture.
+This promotes reuse, extensibility, and unit-testability of plugins, and is part of the motivation behind the plugin architecture.

 There is no provision for passing arguments to plugins from the framework itself.
 Environment variables can be used when a plugin must be